 - There are minimal amounts of free iron available in an infant’s gut.

 This doesn’t mean that a baby’s first foods can’t be iron-rich.
 But in spite of popular recommendations, iron-fortified grains and cereal can do more harm than good.
 Besides the fact that we absorb far less iron from fortified foods, both grains and cereals contain proteins that commonly irritate the lining of the gut.
 This exposes the body to potential immune disorders and gut infection.

-An excellent source of iron for toddlers and adults alike is Body Ecology’s Super Spirulina Plus.
+An excellent source of iron for toddlers and adults alike is Body Ecology’s Super Spirulina Plus:

 - Spirulina is naturally rich in iron, as well as all of the essential amino acids.

 Keep in mind that in many traditional practices, a baby’s very first food is liver or egg yolk, both of which are high in iron.
 When choosing your child’s first foods, avoid iron-fortified grains and cereals.
 Instead, experiment with foods that are already rich in iron, as nature intended.

-- Bullen, JJ., et al. Iron-Binding Proteins in Milk and Resistance To E. Coli Infection in Infants.
+- 5. Bullen, JJ., et al. Iron-Binding Proteins in Milk and Resistance To E. Coli Infection in Infants.
 British Medical Journal.
 1972; 1: 69.

-- Oppenheimer, Stephen J. Iron and Its Relation To Immunity and Infectious Disease.
+- 6. Oppenheimer, Stephen J. Iron and Its Relation To Immunity and Infectious Disease.
 Journal of Nutrition.
 2001; 131: 616S – 635s.